tc39/proposal-temporal/docs/calendar.md

   - `overflow` (string): How to deal with out-of-range values in `fields`.
     Allowed values are `constrain`, and `reject`.
     The default is `constrain`.
-- `constructor` (function): The constructor function of the Temporal type to construct.
-  This is used when subclassing Temporal objects.

-**Returns:** a new object of the type of `constructor`.
+**Returns:** a new `Temporal.PlainDate`, `Temporal.PlainYearMonth`, or `Temporal.PlainMonthDay` object, respectively.

 None of the above methods need to be called directly except in specialized code.
 They are called indirectly when using `Temporal.PlainDate.from()`, `Temporal.PlainDateTime.from()`, `Temporal.PlainYearMonth.from()`, and `Temporal.PlainMonthDay.from()`.

-A custom implementation of these methods would convert the calendar-space arguments to the ISO calendar, and return an object created using `new constructor(...isoArgs)`.
+A custom implementation of these methods would convert the calendar-space arguments to the ISO calendar, and return an object created using `new Temporal.PlainDate(...isoArgs)`, with `PlainYearMonth` and `PlainMonthDay` substituted for `PlainDate` as appropriate.
-(This allows it to create custom subclasses of the built-in Temporal objects.)

 For example: